gurock/testrail-docker/README.md

 ## How to use the compose files

 ### The .env file
-It's necessary to create a local `.env` file, to specify user or machine specific variables (more see [here](https://docs.docker.com/compose/env-file/)).
-Syntax is simple: e.g. 'CURRENT_UID=1000'
+It's suggested to create a local `.env` file, to specify user or machine specific variables (more see [here](https://docs.docker.com/compose/env-file/)).
+Syntax is simple: e.g. 'HTTP_PORT=1000'

+Environment variables can also be set directly in the shell with the same syntax and then using  `docker-compose`.

 **Optional variables are:**